[JAC257] Topology Optimization of an IPM Motor

 Optimization Conditions

-Fig. 1 shows the design region, and Table 1 shows the evaluation items and objective function.
+Fig. 1 illustrates the design region.
+Table 1 outlines the design requirements.

 Optimization Results